jo56/pedalboard-audio-studio/DEPLOYMENT.md

 - Ensure API endpoints are accessible

 ### CORS errors:
-- Add your frontend domain to backend's CORS allowed origins
-- Redeploy backend after CORS changes
+- Confirm `CORS_ALLOWED_ORIGINS` on the backend includes the frontend domain and redeploy after updating the variable.

 ## Cost Estimates